golang-design/history/README.md

 Go is a big project driven by a tiny group of people and the crowd of wisdom from the language user community.
-Here are some core committers to the project that you might interest in following their excellent work.
+Here are some core committers to the project if you are interested in following their excellent work.

 Go's origin is attractive without doubts.
 By listening to the talks held by these people, you could learn more about their oral history and fun